 According to data from the Bureau of Labor Statistics, the demand for computer and information technology roles is projected to grow much faster than the average for all occupations between 2023 and 2033.
 The Occupational Outlook Handbook projects about 356,700 openings each year in these occupations.

-Career Opportunities are Virtually Endless
+Career Opportunities are Endless

+The computer science field is a component of nearly every professional field.
 Recent Michigan Tech computer science graduates are creating what tomorrow needs in a wide variety of careers and industries.

 - Computer Consultant